JugendRettet/translations/en/intro.md

 '

 ideals_iuv_text='
 With our ship, the IUVENTA, we are rescuing people in maritime distress since July 24th 2016.
-In 7 rescue missions we managed to save 6,526 lives.
+In 2016 we managed to carry out 7 rescue missions and save 6,526 lives.
+We continued our missions March 2017.
 Our IUVENTA is a concrete field of action and a symbol simultaneously.
 We ourselves are active and make a change.
 We're showing that it's possible to do something against the dying.
 We are breaking through the sensation of powerlessness which is dominating politics.
 '

 ideals_proposals_title='